 Two excellent trails, the Forest Loop Trail and the Bartlett River Trail, go through the temperate rainforest.
 This is a magical world where moss clings to everything and an assortment of mushrooms grow on the ground and dead trees.
 To make a forest hike more adventurous, eat some of the mushrooms, which range from delicious to deadly to hallucinogenic.

 7. Exploring the coast at low tide

-8. Hanging out in Gustavus
+8. Hanging out in Gustavus and Visiting the Beach

-Gustavus, Alaska, Population 400, is actually a fun, wholesome little town.
-It lacks the rough-and-tumble bar scene of many Alaskan towns and is nothing like the tourist traps of Juneau or Skagway.
+Gustavus, Alaska, population 400, is actually a fun, wholesome little town.
+It lacks the rough-and-tumble bar scene of many Alaskan villages and is nothing like the tourist traps of Juneau or Skagway.
 Instead, there are two small coffee shops, a little restaurant, and a liquor store that is only open a few hours a day.
 It is a great place to get a beer or coffee and meet the locals.
 Warning: everything closes by 8pm!

 10. Sleeping, disconnecting, slowing down

 There is no cell phone service in the park, WIFI is slow, there are no TVs at most of the lodges.
 It is a great place to disconnect from the world and get back to nature.
 This is a rain forest after all, and if you have the time to spare, do a day of nothing.
 Take a nap with the rain falling on your roof, read a book while drinking a coffee and looking out over Bartlett Cove.
 There are a lot of things to do in Glacier Bay, but one of the best activities is doing nothing.

 Which activity would you be most interested in?

 Do you have any other tips for visiting Glacier Bay?

 Let’s Connect:Facebook | Instagram | Email | Prints